In a shadowy world seemingly ignored by regulators, dozens of private investigators and data brokers are selling private bank account information.

 “It’s almost like the bigger the bank, the easier it is to defeat them,” he said.

-The FTC’s efforts to enforce Gramm-Leach-Bliley have been spotty since the agency made its initial efforts after the law was passed.
+The FTC’s efforts to enforce Gramm-Leach-Bliley have been spotty since the agency’s initial efforts after the law was passed.

 In a 2001 case known as “Operation Detect Pretext,” the FTC sifted through websites and other places where information brokers were advertising to see signs that they were using pretexting to obtain financial information.